 Now also catalogues, brochures and other printed communication materials are made from the same type of eco-friendly paper, certified by FSC (Forest Stewardship Council).

-CSR and Logistics
+Sustainability and Logistics

 Benetton Group’s concern for the environment and sustainable supply chain management begins with logistics.